How to pay off student loans faster: 10 tips

 If your lender or servicer handles multiple loans for you, it’s important to tell them where to direct the extra money.
-Otherwise, according to the CFPB, they might decide for themselves how to allocate the funds.
+Otherwise, according to the CFPB, they might decide how to allocate the funds.
 The CFPB has a PDF explaining more, and it includes a sample letter you can use to give your lender instructions.

-6. Enroll in Autopay
+7. Enroll in autopay

-Some lenders offer an interest rate reduction when you sign up for autopay, which could save you a good amount over the life of your loan.
+Some lenders offer an interest rate reduction when you sign up for autopay, which could also save you a good amount over the life of your loan.
 For example, you can save 0.25 percentage points by having payments on direct federal loans automatically debited from your checking or savings account.

 Bonus: You’re less likely to miss a payment when they’re automatic.
 And that could help you avoid late fees and damage to your credit.

 There are different repayment plans that can help you manage your student loans.
 Because student loan interest is accrued based on the principal, adjusting your monthly payment can ultimately impact the amount you owe over the course of the loan.